atomjump/livewiki/README.md

 ## Requirements

-AtomJump Loop Server >= 0.5.0
+* AtomJump Loop Server >= 0.5.0

 Or

-AtomJump Loop >= 0.5.1 and AtomJump.com Server >= 0.5.0
+* AtomJump Loop >= 0.5.1 and AtomJump.com API (Use: https://atomjump.com/api/)

+* PHP >= 5.3
+* npm
+* bower

 ## Installation notes:

-This plugin should be put on the client website (not in the AtomJump Loop server plugins directory), but it is best with a full install of AtomJump Loop Server https://github.com/atomjump/loop-server.
+This plugin should be put on the client website (not in the AtomJump Loop server plugins directory), and it is best as a front-end to a full install of AtomJump Loop Server https://github.com/atomjump/loop-server.

+After installing the loop-server, from your livewiki home directory:

+1. `git clone `

-`npm install wordcloud`
+2. `npm install wordcloud`

-`bower install atomjump`
+3. `bower install atomjump`

-Copy ./configORIGINAL.php to config.php
+4. Copy ./configORIGINAL.php to config.php

 Now configure the options in config.php.
 You will likely also have to change the permissions on data/words.json.

-`chmod 777 data/words.json`
+5. `chmod 777 data/words.json`

 ## Using the Live Wiki